 MEW has offered several options for staking ETH since the first stage of Ethereum 2.0, the Beacon Chain, launched in December 2020.
-Now that Ethereum has successfully gone through the merge – its planned transition from proof-of-work to proof-of-stake – all new blocks on Ethereum are verified with the help of validators that are created through ETH staking.
-For more information, see our blog post with frequently asked questions about the merge.
+Now that Ethereum has successfully gone through the Merge on September 15, 2022 and the Shapella upgrade on April 12, 2023, the transition from proof-of-work to proof-of-stake is complete and all new blocks on Ethereum are verified with the help of validators that are created through ETH staking.

-How to find out the status of your stake or validator
+How to check the status of your stake

 Staked.us on MEW web:

 Stakewise on MEW web: